dascritch/cpu-podcaster/README.md

 - mp3 and ogg should have meta tags information (id3)
 - mp3 should embed "cover" image
 - mp3 and ogg should support chaptering when available
-- a chapters.html should be exported, for being inserted in blog post.
-Chapters needs only precision to the second and indicate the start point, but specific link annotation according to [ondemiroir-audio-tag format](https://github.com/dascritch/ondemiroir-audio-tag)
+- a `chapters.html` should be exported, for being inserted in blog post.
+- `chapters.html` needs only precision to the (truncated) second and indicate the start point, but specific link annotation according to [ondemiroir-audio-tag format](https://github.com/dascritch/ondemiroir-audio-tag)

 ### Example of html segment